ericrasmussen/chromaticleaves/posts/idris-and-dependent-types.markdown

 more dynamic than dynamic types, because they let types depend on values.
 Types are no longer mindless declarations like Int or String or Whatever in dependent typing.
-You can have particular values, non-empty containers, and more complex relationships all inside the type signature:
+You can have particular values, non-empty containers, and more complex relationships all inside the type signature.

+Behold, examples:

 ```
 -- tell the compiler that concatenating vectors of size n and m makes a new